Frequently Asked Questions

 We work with teachers already in New Zealand, as well as overseas teachers eligible to work in New Zealand (see Overseas Teacher FAQ).

-No. There was a vaccine mandate in place for the education sector in late 2021/early 2022, and it was removed at 11.59PM on 4 April 2022.
-Please talk to your EP recruiter if you have any questions about teaching in NZ and COVID-19 vaccination.
+No. A vaccine mandate was in place for the education sector in late 2021/early 2022, and it was removed in April 2022.
+Please talk to your EP recruiter if you have questions about teaching in NZ and COVID-19 vaccination.